fakob/plug-and-play/README.md

 https://plugandplayground.dev

 You can also access specific versions and run them locally to the right under "Releases", running these locally comes with some minor issues like missing icons.
+In addition, any potential hotloaded dependencies in a graph will require an internet connection (for example the table node).

 ## Problems to solve